iwatkot/maps4fs/README.md

 <i>Video tutorial: How to generate a Farming Simulator 22 map from real-world data.</i>

 ### Option 1: StreamLit
-🟢 Recommended for all users, you don't need to install anything.<br>
+🟢 Recommended for all users.
+🛠️ Don't need to install anything.
+🗺️ Supported map sizes: 2x2, 4x4 km.
+⚙️ Advanced settings: disabled.
+🖼️ Texture dissolving: disabled.
 Using the [StreamLit](https://maps4fs.streamlit.app) version of the tool is the easiest way to generate a map template.
 Just open the link and follow the instructions.
 Note: due to CPU and RAM limitations of the hosting, the generation may take some time.
 If you need faster processing, use the [Docker version](#option-2-docker-version).<br>

 Using it is easy and doesn't require any guides.
 Enjoy!

 ### Option 2: Docker version
-🟠 Recommended for users who want faster processing, very simple installation.<br>
+🟠 Recommended for users who want bigger maps, fast generation, nice looking textures and advanced settings.
+🛠️ Launch with one single command.
+🗺️ Supported map sizes: 2x2, 4x4, 8x8, 16x16 km and any custom size.
+⚙️ Advanced settings: enabled.
+🖼️ Texture dissolving: enabled.
 You can launch the project with minimalistic UI in your browser using Docker.
 Follow these steps:

 1. Install [Docker](https://docs.docker.com/get-docker/) for your OS.